mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/ui-design.md

 You can further customize widgets by changing their design properties.
 Colors, text, and many other variables can be altered to customize widgets on a case-by-case basis if the styling or placement are not quite right.
 Theme developers can implement their own (company) design properties so that other users can easily change the look and feel of widgets to match the company's brand.

-Here is an example of how easy it is to change the design properties of a button in the Web Modeler:
+Here is an example of how easy it is to change the design properties of a button in Mendix Studio:

 <video controls src="attachments/DesignProperties.mp4">VIDEO</video>